TheCodedSelf/thecodedself.github.io/about.md

 <p style="margin-top:20px;text-align:center"><img alt="Keegan Rush iOS Software Developer" src="{{ site.url }}/assets/images/Keegan Rush Software Developer.png" height="300px" width="300px"/></p>

-I'm a software developer, currently specialising in **mobile app development**.
+I'm a freelance software developer, currently specialising in **mobile app development**.
 I'm from Johannesburg, South Africa, and currently living in Poland.
 I **work remotely**.
 I'm lucky enough to get to work on iOS apps and provide guidance to other developers looking to get into Swift and iOS.

 I've been a professional software developer since 2013 and hold a **B.Sc. in Computer Systems**.
 I started doing mobile app development in 2014, with the bulk of that in iOS.